-If you’re spending time with your partner and their period decides to play a third wheel, here are a few things you can do to make them feel a little better.
+If you’re spending time with your partner and her period decides to play a third wheel, there are a few things like you can make her do period pain relief exercises or give a massage to make her feel a little better.

 (These tips may help in most instances.
 However, if someone chooses to be alone, undisturbed or are reluctant to physical contact during their period, please respect their boundaries!)

 To start off, consider downloading their period tracking app on your phone so you can keep a tab on their period dates.
 This helps a lot of heterosexual couples to plan or prevent pregnancy or is a good step to just be mindful of the menstruating partner’s needs during this ‘period’!

 Keep up inventory: On this front, menstrual cup users are sorted for a few years, at least.
 If your partner isn’t a menstrual cup user, make sure that their period product of choice is stocked up with pads or tampons!
 If they haven’t already purchased it online, offer to head to the grocery to buy them their feminine hygiene products.

 There’s ABSOLUTELY no shame or taboo associated with buying a pack of pads or tampons.